fuse-open/docs/articles/fuse-for-designers.md

 ```
 <StackPanel ItemSpacing="20" ux:Class="MyFirstClass">
   <string ux:Property="HeadlineText"/>
   <Text FontSize="24" TextColor="#0006" Value="{Property
    HeadlineText}" />
   <Text FontSize="16" TextColor="#0004" Value="This is a sub-
    heading.
 It can be much longer and wrap over two lines
    sometimes."
 TextWrapping="Wrap" />
 </StackPanel>
 ```
 What is going on here?
 Well string means something with a text-value.
-You are telling Fuse “I am making a new thing that will have a text value.
+You are telling Fuse "I am making a new thing that will have a text value.
 I want this thing to be a property called HeadlineText.
-So if any `Object` says it has a property called `HeadlineText`, expect it to be text.”
+So if any `Object` says it has a property called `HeadlineText`, expect it to be text."

 That’s a bit confusing, so reading over it a few times might be useful.
 But now we have this empty property floating around we need to _bind_ it to the place we want to use it.